bg7/bg7.github.com/source/licensing/index.markdown

 footer: true
 ---

-bg7 license is `AGPLv3`, [_Affero General Public License v3_](http://www.gnu.org/licenses/agpl.html).
+We truly believe in open source; but we enjoy more doing things than writing long, grandiose manifests about open science, open data, whatever.
+So, bg7 is as open source as you can get: AGPLv3 licensed: [_Affero General Public License v3_](http://www.gnu.org/licenses/agpl.html).

 In short, this is a modified version of GPLv3, adding a clause requiring that the complete source code be made available to any network user of the AGPL-licensed work.
 And, if you want the shortest version:

 {% blockquote %}
 AGPLv3: the most viral, strong copyleft license.